Ziggyss/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a User Interface Component library built in Javascript.
+It tries to solve problems we might face when dealing with complex state in a web app.
+The people at Facebook created React specifically to solve the issues encountered when dealing with multiple interactive components that all manage large amounts of data without bogging down the DOM.

 - [ ] What does it mean to _think_ in react?

+Thinking in React is looking at an app you want to build in terms of components in a UI with a component hierarchy.
+Each component should have one single responsibility and, if this isn’t the case, it should be decomposed into smaller subcomponents.

 - [ ] Describe state.

+State is an object that contains parts of the app that can change.
+The state can be modified and is held within a component.
+I like to think of it as a snapshot of what is happening at a given moment.

 - [ ] Describe props.

+Props is another object containing data, or properties, that are usually passed to the component from above but this time they are immutable.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are the effects of a function that change something in the universe.
+To sync effects to state or prop changes we can use a React Hook called useEffect.

 ## Project Set Up